Mobile – A Christmas Carol 20242024-10-29T12:26:34+00:00

 Whether told by Mr. Magoo, Scrooge McDuck, the Muppets, or Patrick Stewart, this story just works.
 It works because the themes are so universal.
 First, it is a ghost story.
 But it is also a story about family, love and loss, second chances, and redemption.
 It reminds us of the possibility that people can change.

 After the alienation and isolation of the pandemic years, I hope our audiences will find they can relate to Ebenezer Scrooge in a new and personal way.
 The last few years have been hugely challenging for our community and our theatre, and we have been so grateful for the support of our audiences as we continued to bring this story to the stage.
-Now we are thrilled to bring back this beloved version of the story we all cherish.
+We are thrilled to bring you this beloved version of the story we all cherish.
 Enjoy the show.

 How many years have you been Scrooge in CBT’s production of ‘A Christmas Carol’?

 At the CBT, this year will be my 8th time playing Scrooge.
-I have also played Jacob Marley/Old Joe 2 times.
+I have also played Jacob Marley/Old Joe two times.
 I first played Scrooge at Syracuse Stage in 1993.

-What is your favorite part about this production?
+What is your favorite part about the ‘A Christmas Carol’ production?

 The way in which Dickens’ magnificent story connects with audience and brings kindness and joy to so many people in the holiday season.
 I am especially moved by the way it speaks to families who return year after year – parents and children, grandparents and grandchildren – all sharing together in the ancient wonder of good storytelling.
 Also, for thousands of children, this story is their first introduction to live theatre.
 And lastly, seeing the way it affects all the students who work on it, onstage and backstage.